andreashandel/IDEMAbook/docs/index.md

 ##R and model parameterization
 Knowing R is not only essential for public health intervention planning, but it is also an important component of building and analysis of infectious disease models.
 Most models have a parameter for the transmission rate, such as _b_ in the models above.
 To allow simulation of a model, all parameters need to get assigned specific values - chosen to correspond to the disease and scenario under study.
 Direct estimates of the transmission rate for a model are usually hard to find.
 Instead, we often determine R/R~0~ for a given ID/setting and then use it to compute _b_ using equations like those shown above.

+## Case study examples

+### Basic Science example: Estimating the reproductive number for the 1918 influenza pandemic
+Marc paper

+### Policy/Application example: Estimating the reproductive number of the 2014 Ebola outbreak